kljensen/go-is-awesome/README.md

 	go run main.go ../presentation

 assuming that you're in the `server` directory.
-Of course, to build `main.go` you'll likely first have to run

-	go get

-in order to fetch dependencies.
+The dependencies are tracked with Go modules.

 ## How the presentation works